-Julián Esteban Torres López is a storyteller who expresses his thoughts by way of poetry, journalism, memoir, essays, and short fiction.
+Julián Esteban Torres López is a storyteller who expresses his thoughts by way of poetry, journalism, memoir, essays, short fiction, and experimental soundscapes.
 For many years he was a spoken word artist.
 He’s a Pushcart Prize and Best Small Fictions nominee, a finalist for the Trilogy Award in Short Fiction, a recipient of the McNair Fellowship, a winner of the Rudy Dusek Essay Prize in Philosophy of Art, a former columnist for Colombia Reports, and the author of three books:

 "The skeleton of my memory has two broken ribs and a fractured spine, but if listened to closely, the barking of my heart can still be heard"

-Julián is also working on a collection of short stories, a memoir, a collection of interviews, editing an anthology on womanhood and trauma, and translating the first Spanish-to-English edition of the 1916 book Pensamientos de un Viejo (Thoughts of an Old Man) by Colombian writer and existentialist philosopher Fernando González — “el filósofo de Otraparte” (The Philosopher from Somewhere-Else).
+Julián is also working on a collection of short stories, a memoir, a collection of interviews, editing an anthology on womanhood and trauma, and helping bring to the world the first Spanish-to-English edition of the 1916 book Pensamientos de un Viejo (Reflections of an Old Man) by Colombian writer and existentialist philosopher Fernando González — “el filósofo de Otraparte” (The Philosopher from Somewhere-Else).

-Below you can read a couple of examples of Julián's work.
+Below you can engage with examples of Julián's work.